 The color of the flowers varies depending on the soil type, weather (dry versus wet AND hot versus cold), environment, year, and of course, the overall location differences.

-Among the numerous varying types and color of lilacs are:
+Among the numerous varying types and colors of lilacs are:

 Types of Lilacs